“Be A Queen, Move Like a Goddess, Dance Like A Diva”

 Jihan has been a board member of the Arab-American Cultural Center, from 1984 to 1989 and remains a present member.
 She was granted a radio broadcast license and hosted "The Arabic Music Hour" from 1984 to 1985 on Miami's public broadcasting station WDNA 88.9 FM.
 Her TV appearances include WPBS Ch2 in a documentary on Middle Eastern Dance with Martha (Marelli) Albrecht (1981), Ch7 on "PM" (1981), WLRN Ch17 on the Iris Acher Show (1992), "Hola America" (Univision, Ch23, & it's sister stations nationwide and in South America).
 She has also appearances in local TV programs in Corpus Christi, Texas and San Francisco, California.
 She has appeared on WLRN Ch17 & Ch39 (cable tap), as supportive member and active teacher of Performing Arts Network (aired Dec.
 27, 1998, Jan.
 2, 1999, and more recent dates), during the series "PAN, Now".
 Her most resent TV appearance has been in July 2003 on Miami’s cable tap show, “Journeys in World Dances”, sponsored by the Kismet Dancers of Miami.

-Jihan Jamal is the owner and director of ADORA World Dance Productions in Miami, Florida and is the writer and editor of the Grapevine Dance and Music Newsletter, which is currently distributed only electronically.
+Jihan Jamal is the owner and director of ADORA World Dance Productions in Miami, Florida and is the writer and editor of the Grapevine Dance and Music Newsletter, "Sunday Morning Over Coffee" Weekly e-Newsletter, which are currently distributed only electronically.
 For updated information on performances, class schedules and dance news, please visit her web site at http://www.jihanjamal.com/.

-child, from a former marriage - Her son Mr. Sanan Sasha Phutrakul, who is
+She has one child, from her first marriage - Her son Mr. Sanan Sasha Phutrakul, who is also her web master, best fan and hero!